 Antony is a solicitor with many years of experience working in film, television and the cultural sector.
 He is one of the founding partners of Swan Turton.
 Prior to this, he was a partner at The Simkins Partnership for ten years, having spent several years in the legal department of the EMI Group and two years as the Business Affairs Manager of THORN EMI Video, before returning to private practice.

 Antony is the author of the 1991, 1998 and 1999 editions of the PACT Model Contracts, which are widely used by television production companies.
-Antony was for many years a member of the PACT Finance Committee and was on the Board of the Design and Artists Copyright Society (DACS) for five years, before standing down at the end of 2009.
+Antony was for many years a member of the PACT Finance Committee and was previously on the Board of the Design and Artists Copyright Society (DACS) for five years.
+He is currently a trustee of the Directors Charitable Foundation.